 Analysis and Test Results

 To rank our lineup, we read each book to multiple little testers.
 We assessed each one for exciting features and stories that may appeal to younger audiences, along with book format.

 Make reading a positive experience for your child by building a library with various books and features.
 Since babies explore books using their senses, incorporate books with sensory stimulation.
 For instance, Where's Spot? with liftable flaps is an exciting feature for younger audiences as it keeps little hands busy.
 Honestly, if your baby sits and plays with the flaps over and over again, which may not seem like reading, this activity is fun for them and encourages reading.
 Also, babies like pictures of people and everyday objects, especially those with bright and bold colors, and we think the First 100 Box Set is perfect for pre-literate babies.
 The only book in our lineup that offers pop-up illustrations is The Wide-Mouthed Frog, which can be thrilling for little ones to experience.
-Books in our lineup that offer rhythmic lines include, The Pout-Pout Fish and Giraffes Can't Dance, and, if your child wants to read these books on repeat, have no fret, they are fun for parents to read.
+Books in our lineup that offer rhythmic lines include The Pout-Pout Fish, Good Night, Little Blue Truck, and Giraffes Can't Dance, and, if your child wants to read these books on repeat, have no fret, they are fun for parents to read.

 If you seek humor (a big selling point for babies and toddlers), we suggest Blue Hat, Green Hat.
 Also, for toddlers who enjoy "I-spy" books, the Each Peach Pear Plum is an excellent match for this age group.
 It offers illustrations of beloved characters, with some playing a game of hide-and-seek - see if you can find them.
 The most interactive book in our lineup is Press Here, hands-down a fun book as it requires your tot to follow a sequence of requests.